Three people honored for saving lives

 Staff were honored by anniversary pins for five years to 20 years of service.

-At the ceremony, Sheriff Kevin Thom, Chief Deputy Willie Whelchel and Juvenile Services Center Commander Joe Gutierrez all celebrated over 10 years with the Pennington County Sheriff’s Office.
+At the ceremony, Sheriff Kevin Thom, Chief Deputy Willie Whelchel and Juvenile Services Center Commander Joe Gutierrez all celebrated more than 10 years with the Pennington County Sheriff’s Office.